 - Periplasm.
 Or periplasmic space, a compartment that surrounds the cytoplasm of prokaryotic cells and that has a key role in energy metabolism (since prokaryotes lack mitochondria for the most part).

 - Capsule or Glycocalyx.
 Depending on the type of prokaryote, they are external structures of the cell membrane that serve as a food store and defense against phagocytosis.
 The capsules are rigid and defined, while the glycocalyx is diffuse as a mucous layer.

 - Mesosome.
 Invaginations of the plasma membrane into the cytoplasm are very frequent in prokaryotes and have been recognized as malformations, despite the fact that they were initially believed to have some type of function.

-- Plasmids Or circular and extrachromosomal (non-coding) DNA molecules that replicate independently of the cell cycle, and that contain diverse genetic information to be conserved, such as resistance to antibiotics in the case of certain bacteria .
+- Plasmids Or circular and extrachromosomal (non-coding).
+DNA molecules that replicate independently of the cell cycle, and that contain diverse genetic information to be conserved, such as resistance to antibiotics in the case of certain bacteria .

-\Prokaryotic cells present an enormous diversity of nutritional methods, depending on the type of organism and the habitat in which it evolves.
+Nutrition of prokaryotic cells\Prokaryotic cells present an enormous diversity of nutritional methods, depending on the type of organism and the habitat in which it evolves.
 Thus, it is possible to speak of: